dokku/dokku-redis/README.md

 ## Backups

-Datastore backups are supported via AWS S3.
-The only supported region is `us-east-1`, and using an S3 bucket in another region will result in an error.
+Datastore backups are supported via AWS S3 and S3 compatible services like [minio](https://github.com/minio/minio).

-> If you would like to sponsor work to enable support for other regions, please contact [@josegonzalez](http://github.com/josegonzalez/).

 Backups can be performed using the backup commands: